vasilakisfil/Introspected-REST/README.md

 is it a good idea that we are referring/talking to drafts? is it a good idea that we advice community ? is diversify correct word ?
+I think I have mixed you/we and your/our.
+I prefer we/our but I can see that there could be cases where you/your could be a better choice.

 Final review:
 1. check paragraphs